Constructing group actions on quasi-trees and applications to mapping class groups

 A geodesic metric space is {\it quasi-convex} if there is $N>0$ such that for any two geodesic segments $[u,v]$ and $[u',v']$, if $d(u,u')\leq 1$ and $d(v,v')\leq 1$ then $[u',v']$ is contained in the Hausdorff $N$-neighborhood of $[u,v]$.
 Note that this implies that if $d(u,u')\leq C$, $d(v,v')\leq C$ then $[u',v']$ is contained in the Hausdorff $(C+1)N$-neighborhood of $[u,v]$.

-Also note that if each $\cC(Y)$ is quasi-convex with the same constant, then there is a uniform bound on the Hausdorff distance of any two standard paths between any two points in $\cC(\bY)$.
+Also note that if each $\cC(Y)$ is quasi-convex with the same constant (then we say {\it uniformly quasi-convex}), then there is a uniform bound on the Hausdorff distance of any two standard paths between any two points in $\cC(\bY)$.

 \begin{lemma} Suppose that each $\cC(Y)$ is quasi-convex with the same constant $N$.
-There is $M>0$ so that for any $x$ and $z$, any geodesic from $x$ to $z$ is contained in the Hausdorff $M$-neighborhood of any standard path (see Definition \ref{sp}) from $x$ to $z$, and conversely, any standard path from $x$ to $z$ is contained in the Hausdorff $M$-neighborhood of any geodesic from $x$ to $z$. \end{lemma}
+There is $M>0$ so that for any $x$ and $z$, the Hausdorff distance between any geodesic from $x$ to $z$ and any standard path (see Definition \ref{sp}) from $x$ to $z$ is at most $M$. \end{lemma}

-\begin{proof} If $[v,w]$ is a segment in a standard path $U$ obtained by intersecting with some $\cC(W)$, then the endpoints are within uniform distance of any geodesic $V$ from $x$ to $z$ by Lemma \ref{standard_points} since $W \in \bY_{\xio}(x,z)$ (the only case the lemma does not apply is when $W=X,Z$ and $W \not\in \bY_{\xio}(x,z)$, but then the claim is true with the bound $\xio$).
+\begin{proof} If $[v,w]$ is a segment in a standard path $U$ obtained by intersecting with some $\cC(W)$, then the endpoints are within uniform distance of any geodesic $V$ from $x$ to $z$ by Proposition \ref{standard_points} since $W \in \bY_{\xio}(x,z)$ (the only case the lemma does not apply is when $W=X,Z$ and $W \not\in \bY_{\xio}(x,z)$, but then the claim is true with the bound $\xio$).
 We claim that $[v,w]$ is within uniform distance from $V$.
 If $d_W(x,z) \le K'$, then the length of the geodesic $[v,w]$ is bounded by a constant $\prec 3K'$, therefore $[v,w]$ is within uniform distance from $V$.
 If $d_W(x,z) >K'$, then by Lemma \ref{forced} $V$ intersects $\cC(Y)$ in a geodesic segment $[v',w']$ whose endpoints are uniform distance from the endpoints of $[v,w]$.